-When the country China comes to mind, what things do you generally think of?
+When Chinese Government comes to mind, what things do you generally think of?

 Most of you would say The Great Wall, feng shui, their food, pandas, cheap products, communism, and martial arts, among others.
 All of these are valid observations, as China is indeed famous for such.
 But I’d like to add something to that list, a thing that is so rare that China has to be remembered for it: most of the political leaders in China are scientists and engineers.

 To prove that fact, let us play a quick game.
 Name a scientist or an engineer from your country’s top government officials.
 Don’t cheat with Google, just think of someone that you already know.
 Now I doubt that you have thought one especially if you’re in the U.S.